 Household Hazardous Waste Residential Drop-Off Program

-The City of Thousand Oaks operates a permanent Household Hazardous Waste Facility.
-This state-of-the-art hazardous material collection facility is open by appointment Fridays and Saturdays from 9 am to 1 pm for residents of Thousand Oaks and unincorporated Ventura County.
+The City of Thousand Oaks operates a permanent, state-of-the-art Household Hazardous Waste Facility, open by appointment Fridays and Saturdays from 9 am to 1 pm for residents of Thousand Oaks and unincorporated Ventura County.
 (NOTE: If you are a Thousand Oaks businesses seeking to dispose of hazardous waste, please visit our Hazardous Waste for Businesses page.)

 How to Participate

 Scheduling an appointment to drop off your material at the new Hazardous Waste Facility is easy - just follow these 3 steps:

 - Step 1 - Review the list of accepted materials (below) to see if you have hazardous waste that qualifies for the program.

 - Step 2 - Verify that you are a Thousand Oaks or unincorporated Ventura County resident.
 (You can use the County's "County View" website to check your jurisdiction.)